SUC-DriverOld/MedleyVox-Inference-WebUI/README.md

 ## Usage

 [Click here]((https://colab.research.google.com/github/SUC-DriverOld/MedleyVox-Inference-WebUI/blob/master/MedleyVox.ipynb)) to run the webUI on Google Colab.
 You can also run this code on your local machine by installing the requirements and running the `webui.py` file.
-For Windows users, I will provide a one-click pakage in the future.
+For Windows users, we provide a [one-click startup pakage](https://huggingface.co/Sucial/MedleyVox-Inference-WebUI/resolve/main/MedleyVox_250222.7z).

 - Clone this repository.